 The process can be challenging but also fulfilling.
 Helping a refugee resettle in Canada gives them a chance to be home again, a chance to rebuild their lives.
 You can help.

 There are some refugees who arrive with literally nothing.
-They are not sponsored by any individual, church or group – but simply cross our border or arrive by plane with no way by themselves of establishing a new home.
-We are grateful for the ministry of Matthew House that give appropriate shelter that is geared specifically toward the unique settlement needs of refugee claimants.
+They are not sponsored by any individual, church or group – but simply cross our border with no way to navigate on their own.
+We are grateful for the ministry of Matthew House that offer appropriate shelter geared specifically toward the unique settlement needs of refugee claimants.
 The first Matthew House, in Toronto, grew out of the vision of the need and a passion to respond, of Anne Woolger.
 As the Executive Director of the Toronto Matthew House, Anne and staff regularly speak at churches and other groups, educating the public about the plight of refugees and the need for people to reach out to them.

 There are now four Matthew Houses in Ontario: